Porcelain Veneers in Westminster, MD at Bowersox Family and Cosmetic Dentistry

 If you are looking for a complete smile makeover, look no further than porcelain veneers.
-Porcelain veneers are thin, custom-made ceramic shells that are cemented over the top of your teeth to give you full control in crafting your ideal smile.
-They are a perfect option for patients wanting to make minor adjustments to the look and feel of their smile.
-If you have one or more chipped, misshapen, or gapped teeth, porcelain veneers are a minimally invasive cosmetic dentistry solution that can resolve these issues for you.
+Porcelain veneers are thin, custom-made ceramic shells that we can attach over your teeth.
+They are a perfect option for patients that want to make minor adjustments to the look and feel of their smile.
+If you have one or more chipped tooth, misshapen tooth, or gapped teeth, porcelain veneers can resolve these issues and more.
+They are a minimally invasive cosmetic dentistry solution.

 How are porcelain veneers secured to teeth surfaces?

 To prepare your teeth for veneers, Dr. Bowersox will take dental impressions to ensure that it fits seamlessly into your smile.
 Then, Dr. Bowersox will remove a small amount of the tooth surface so that the veneer fits securely without interfering with your bite pattern.
 Next he will etch the remaining tooth surface so that the dental cement sticks firmly.
 Finally, he will hold the porcelain veneer in place and cure the cement with a UV light.

 What is the difference between porcelain veneers and dental crowns?

 Porcelain veneers will only cover the front side of your teeth.
 Dental crowns cover the entire tooth, but require that your dentist completely shave down your existing tooth to its foundational core.
 This essentially allows the crown to replace the tooth.
 Porcelain veneers are much less invasive than dental crowns and are better for more cosmetic purposes.